teymurgahramanov/AppHook/README.md

 # AppHook
 Tool for managing Java application instances which deployed using AppRoll.

-* Developed and tested with:
-    - Python 3.6

 ## Features:
 * Choose multiple Applications, Environments and Sites at once
 * Manage systemd service (start,stop,restart,is-active)